wagyu298/CoreDataContextManager/README.md

 ### Example implementation of FetchedResultsControllerDelegate

-CoreDataContext includes example implementation of FetchedResultsControllerDelegate.
+CoreDataContextManager includes example implementation of FetchedResultsControllerDelegate (that named CDMFetchedResultsControllerDelegateDataSource).